 - Phone: +82 051-743-1974~5

-In South Korea, the Lotte brand is as ubiquitous nowadays as dyed hair and karaoke; there are 35 Lotte Department Stores all over the country.
+In South Korea, there are over 35 Lotte Department Stores all over the country.
 Busan is no exception.
 In the Jung-gu location, there is a Lotte Department Store as well as a Lotte Mart and a Lotte Cinema.
-In the middle of it all is the Gwanbok Observatory, which connects the main building to the building that houses Lotte Mart.
+In the middle of it, is the Gwangbok Observatory, which connects the main building to the building that houses Lotte Mart.

 While inside the observatory, you have the chance to traverse through mazes, admire different sculptures, and take mesmerizing photos at the photo booth!
 In case you are visiting the observatory with a romantic partner, there’s also a “wall of love,” where you can hang a padlock, making a lifelong promise and symbolizing your love for one another.